Jordan-Edgington/cp-personal-proj/README.md

 > CP Whiskey Platoon Personal Capstone Project

 Munch Memo is an educational project designed to allow users to keep track of how many calories they are consuming.
 It uses [FatSecret API](https://platform.fatsecret.com/platform-api) to keep track of the calories, and [OpenAI API](https://platform.openai.com/) to allow users to generate meals based on a desired calorie count.
+It also allows users to view the meals of other users and to comment on these meals.

 ## Requirements and Architecture